AndyDavo/Financial-Models/GEN/Readme.txt

 You open the GEN.xlsx file, goto open box and hit Update

-This opens the .obx file embeeded in the metadata of GEN.xlsx (it does not open GEN.obx - as abobe this is for back up)
+This opens the .obx file embeeded in the metadata of GEN.xlsx (it does not open GEN.obx - as above this is for back up)

 You make some model changes then rebuild your workbook which recreates GEN.xlsx